Hussam82/ATmega16-Microcontroller/Projects/Distance Measurement Using Ultrasonic/README.txt

+-This project is implemented by Using:
+1. Atmega16
+2. LCD
+3. LM35 Sensor

+-The used drivers:
+1. GPIO
+2. ADC
+3. Timer in PWM mode

 1. The aim of this project is to design a temperature-controlled fan using ATmega16 microcontroller, in which the fan is automatically turned ON or OFF according to the temperature.
 Use ATmega16 Microcontroller with frequency 1Mhz.